ivarhuni/DJ2MP3/README.md

     CLIENT_ID=your_client_id_here
     CLIENT_SECRET=your_client_secret_here
     ```
+- **Note:** The Spotify playlist must be **public** for this script to work.
+Private playlists are not supported with the current authentication method.
 - **How it works:**
   1. Fetches all tracks from the Spotify playlist.
   2. Writes the tracklist to `<playlist_name>/tracklist.txt`.